Ethanol-98/Ethanol-98/README.md

 ## About Me

-I’m a software developer (or your actual role/profession) with a passion for creating innovative solutions and exploring new technologies.
+I’m a software developer with a passion for creating innovative solutions and exploring new technologies.
 I believe in the power of open-source projects and collaboration to drive progress and innovation.

 ## Projects